-The tutor leading this course is a first class physics graduate who tutors in both physics and mathematics for Keystone alongside working full-time in medicine as a medical doctor.
-He is coming towards the end of his fourth year of practising as a doctor.
+Thomas is a first class physics graduate who tutors in both physics and mathematics for Keystone alongside working full-time in medicine as a medical doctor.
+He is coming towards the end of his fifth year of practising as a doctor.

 - Maximum Class Size: 7

-- Platform: Lessons will take place on Microsoft Teams, which is free and straightforward for students to use.
-Our team will be on hand to help you get setup before your first session.
+- Platform: Lessons will take place on Zoom, which is free and straightforward for students to use.
+A link will be sent out ahead of the course start date.
 Take a look at this video to see our online teaching in action.

 - Age group: Years 11, 12 & 13